 Financial and corporate governance arrangements effectively determine how power and authority are provided, apportioned and exercised by different Commonwealth bodies.
 These arrangements have implications for how performance information, both financial and non-financial, is reported.

-The Commonwealth is one of the largest operational entities in the southern hemisphere, and encompasses over 180 different entities and companies and over 700 other governance relationships.
+The Commonwealth is one of the largest operational entities in the southern hemisphere, and encompasses 177 different entities and companies and over 700 other governance relationships.
 The Commonwealth operates through a number of different organisational structures including departments of state, office holders, statutory authorities (including statutory corporations), companies and trusts.

 The overarching and individual governance arrangements for Commonwealth entities and Commonwealth companies, sometimes referred to as corporate governance, are defining factors in the successful operation of government.

 - Sector classification of Commonwealth entities and companies

 Portfolios in the Australian Government are established through the Administrative Arrangements Order (AAO) .
 Acting on advice from the Prime Minister, the Governor-General appoints Ministers, establishes departments of state (also referred to as ‘portfolio departments’) and formally allocates executive responsibility through the AAO.

 The AAO specifies the matters dealt with by each department of state and the legislation administered by each minister.
 In accordance with the AAO, most of the general executive powers of the Commonwealth are exercised by ministers or their departments.

 Since 1 October 2014, following the federal election, the Commonwealth public sector has consisted of 18 departments of state in 16 portfolios:

 Within the 16 portfolios, there are three high-level groupings of bodies:

 - Commonwealth companies.